Overview of the Impact MA in Applied Psychology

 Focus: Organisations and society‑level transformation

-This programme applies psychology to large‑scale change, combining behavioural science, decision‑making, storytelling, and systems thinking.
+This program applies psychology to large‑scale change, combining behavioural science, decision‑making, storytelling, and systems thinking.
 Learners develop the capability to design and lead transformation across organisations, policy contexts, and complex socio‑technical systems.

 It is suited for transformation leaders, behavioural consultants, policy and impact professionals, and change strategists.